What is Unified Sport

 Unified Bocce

-Special Olympics athletes take the court with Unified Partner athletes to organize, practice and play indoor and/or outdoor Unified Bocce – all ages, all grades and all abilities.
+Special Olympics athletes take the court with Unified Partner athletes to organize, practice, and play indoor and/or outdoor Unified Bocce – all ages, all grades, and all abilities.
 Indoor and outdoor Bocce sets are available for loan from Special Olympics Saskatchewan.
-Play in your class, intramurals and/or organize your own competition with other schools.
+Play in your classroom, at intramurals, or organize your own competition with other schools.
 Watch for Special Olympics Saskatchewan Unified Sport opportunities to participate in.

 Unified 3 on 3 Basketball